Teaching kids about money

 to raise money smart kids.

-Why teaching kids financial
+Why teaching financial skills is

 If kids develop good financial skills from an early age they'll